gwuhaolin/chrome-pool/README.md

   static method new() support options:
   - `maxTab`: {number} max tab to render pages, default is no limit.
   - `port`: {number} chrome debug port, default is random a free port.
+  - `chromeRunnerOptions`: {object} options from [chrome-runner](https://github.com/gwuhaolin/chrome-runner#options) and will pass to chrome-runner when launch chrome
   - `protocols`: {array} require chrome devtool protocol to be enable before use. e.g `['Network','Log']`.